Empiree/DeftSharp.Windows.Input/README.md

 # Contributing

 We welcome any [contributions](https://github.com/Empiree/DeftSharp.Windows.Input/blob/main/CONTRIBUTING.md) to the development of this project.
 Whether you want to report a bug, suggest a new feature, or contribute code improvements, your input is highly valued.
 Please feel free to submit issues or pull requests through GitHub.
 Let's make this library even better together!

 You can also use this e-mail [deftsharp@gmail.com](mailto:deftsharp@gmail.com), if you have any ideas or suggestions.

+**If you want to support this library, you can put a star on this repository!**